khakhalin/notes/keywords/pandas.md

 `df.COL_ORIGINAL.where(df.CONDITION, df.COL_ALTERNATIVE)`.
 And as this expression produces a series, it can be used inside a chained `assign` clause:
 `.assign(COL = lambda d: d.COL.where(<condition>, <alternative_values>)`.

+**Applying a function to every row**
+This is possible with running `apply` over rows; for example, this line normalizes all values for every row:
+`.apply(lambda d: d/d.sum(), axis=1)`
+The operation is however extremely slow (an explicit loop, not vectorized), so for every practical purpose it's better to stop chaining and perform a numpy operation on values, then chain further.
+In this example, doing this:
+`d.loc[:,:] = d.values / d.sum(axis=1).values[:, np.newaxis]`
+Alternatively, one can put this function into a function, and `pipe()` this function.

 **Refs:**
 * https://www.tutorialspoint.com/python_pandas/python_pandas_working_with_text_data.htm